is-cool-me/register/README.md

 | [`*.is-epic.me`](https://is-epic.me) |
 | [`*.is-awsm.tech`](https://is-awsm.tech) |

 > Wildcard domains (like `*.example.is-epic.me`) and NS records are supported too, but the reason for their registration should be very clear and described in detail.
+But we currently do not support Cloudflare (for NS), Netlify (for website) or Vercel (for websites).

 [badge-cf]:https://shields.io/badge/%20-cloudflare-blue?logo=cloudflare&style=plastic?cacheSeconds=3600
 [badge-dnssec]:https://shields.io/badge/%20-DNSSEC-blue?logo=moleculer&logoColor=white&style=plastic?cacheSeconds=3600